Monday, November 24, 2014

 Carmine The Roman Falcone

 Carmine Falcone is an interesting character in the history of Batman villains.
-The story he was first created for, Year One, he's theoretically the Big Bad but really a back ground character mostly, Leob and Flass are the more direct antagonists so Gordon is the real protagonist.
+The story he was first created for, Year One, he's theoretically the Big Bad but really a back ground character mostly, Leob and Flass are the more direct antagonists just as Gordon is the real protagonist.

 The Long Halloween fleshes him out some, drawing on Godfather imagery, but he's still not much of a Supervillian there, the story is ultimately about his demise.